-Our goal until 2021 is to prevent those people living at high risk of getting HIV/Aids from being infected and to improve the treatment of those who are already infected.
-We intend to make sure that 90% of all people living with HIV/Aids in our program take regular medication by the end of 2021.
+Our goal until 2021 is to prevent those people living at high risk of getting HIV/AIDS from being affected and to improve the treatment of those who are already infected.
+We intend to make sure that 90% of all people living with HIV/AIDS in our program take regular medication by the end of 2021.
 Moreover, we plan that 85% of the youths living in high risk areas change their attitude towards HIV until 2021.